alanmaehara/religious-prosocial-behavior/README.md

 _Figure 2.
 Proposer offers done by religious and non-religious participants._

 It is notable to mention the disparity between the sample size of the religious and non-religious groups, being the religious one the largest.
 However, even though religious participants outnumbered around two times the non-religious ones, the results still reflect the findings of the current literature: **there is little evidence of prosocial behavior disparities between non-religious or religious people.**

+Datasets are publicly available in this repository (see [Appendix A](#appendix-a-experimental-design-archives)) except for the raw data due to the experiment's confidentiality terms.

 [back to top](#table-of-contents)